Behind the Shot: A Rainbow in Thorsmork

 The final change I’d like to make is extremely small, but sometimes the littlest details still matter.
 Notice the bright region of snow right here?

-Since there’s no other snow in the foreground around it – and because it’s so much brighter than the surroundings – it does add a bit of unwanted distraction.
+Since there’s no other snow in the hill around it – and because it’s so much brighter than the surroundings – it does add a bit of unwanted distraction.

 I personally don’t like cloning out/spot healing anything in my photos (other than dust specks) so long as I can help it.
 Although this would be an easy spot to clone out, it’s equally easy to do a little bit of local burning and minimize its impact.
 Here’s how that looked in Lightroom: